lanazwart/lzseevee/content/about/_index.md

 ## Django Girls Belfast
 Founded and built a Django Girls community in Belfast in November 2015 - www.djangogirls.org/belfast.
 Handed over to a very competent geek woman who has been running these events since June 2017.
 Keeping up to date with current trends and technologies by attending conferences and computer user groups. (and writing online CV using GoHugo)

+## Part time counsellor
+BACP registered counsellor working as a volunteer counsellor on a part-time basis

+## Languages
+Fluent in Afrikaans and English.
+Semi-fluent in Dutch

+## Interests
+Linux, Web Development, Flamenco dancing, Counselling

+## References
+Available on request